Postpartum period: Delayed postpartum period

+Return to work

+The American College of Obstetricians and Gynecologists (ACOG) recommends women take at least six weeks off work following childbirth.
+In the U.S., the only national maternity leave provision is covered by the Family and Medical Leave Act (FMLA), which entitles new parents to up to 12 weeks of unpaid leave.
+However, 60% of new parents are unable to afford taking unpaid leave for six weeks.
+According to U.S. Department of Labor statistics, only 17% have access to paid leave.

+The National Partnership for Women & Families, an organization that works to promote the wellbeing of women and families, says "the benefits of paid family leave in states that have introduced it include improved worker morale, time for parents to bond with their children, increased breastfeeding, more children getting vaccinations on time, cuts in children's hospital admissions and reduced probabilities of having ADHD and hearing problems."

+The United States is the only country in the Organisation for Economic Co-operation and Development (OECD) that does not provide paid maternity, paternity, and parental leave.
+Thirteen countries, including eight of the European countries and Colombia, Costa Rica, Chile, Argentina and Mexico offer at least three months of equivalent pay.

 Cultures

 Postpartum confinement refers to a system for recovery following childbirth.
 It begins immediately after the birth, and lasts for a culturally variable length: typically for one month or 30 days, up to 40 days, two months or 100 days.
 This postnatal recuperation can include "traditional health beliefs, taboos, rituals, and proscriptions."
 The practice used to be known as "lying-in", which, as the term suggests, centres around bed rest.
 (Maternity hospitals used to use this phrase, as in the General Lying-in Hospital.)
 Postpartum confinement customs are well-practiced in China, where it is known as "sitting the month", and similar customs manifest all over the world.
 A modern version of this rest period has evolved, to give maximum support to the new mother.